Ajoy-1704001/OOP/presentation.md

 >Image Reference: [Educative](https://www.educative.io/)

-Let's think about a capsule.
-It is a unit which contains and binds all of it's important elements.
+- It is a unit which contains and binds all of it's important elements.
 We don't know the inside material of it.
-In OOP, we can think class as a capsule which binds data members and methods together so that we can control the access right of the data members.
-When we encapsulate a class, objects of other class needs special requirement to access the data.
+- In OOP, we can think class as a capsule which binds data members and methods together so that we can control the access right of the data members.
+- When we encapsulate a class, objects of other class needs special requirement to access the data.
 That special requirement depends on the access modifier.
-By convention, we use private access modifier for data members so that objects from other class can't access it.
+- By convention, we use private access modifier for data members so that objects from other class can't access it.
 Example:
 ```java
 public class Human {